expo/expo/docs/pages/versions/unversioned/sdk/facebook.md

 ### `Facebook.logInWithReadPermissionsAsync(options)`

 Prompts the user to log into Facebook and grants your app permission to access their Facebook data.
+On iOS and Android, if the Facebook app isn't installed then a web view will be used to authenticate.

 #### param object options